ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ### Use-Case 1 : Personal To-Do List

-Initially, type "help" to check the list of valid commands and their usage instructions.
+Initially, type "*help*" to check the list of valid commands and their usage instructions.
 Among the list, you can see that "add todo", "show todo" and "remove todo" commands are part of this use case.

 #### Add and Show To-Do List

-i/p: add todo
+i/p: *add todo*

 o/p: Enter the task to be added